Oliver Hawkins: Ipswich Town

 On 17 August 2020, Hawkins signed a 2-year deal at League One side Ipswich Town.
 He made his debut for the club on 5 September, featuring as a second-half substitute in a 3–0 home win over Bristol Rovers at Portman Road in a first round EFL Cup tie.
 He scored his first goal for Ipswich in a 1–0 win over Crewe Alexandra on 31 October 2020.
 On 22 January, Ipswich announced that Hawkins required a knee operation which would rule him out of action for up to 6 weeks.
 He ended the season having made 23 appearances for Ipswich, scoring once.

 Mansfield Town

 On 21 June 2021, Hawkins joined Mansfield Town for an undisclosed fee, signing a two-year deal.
 He scored on his debut in a 2-1 win against Bristol Rovers.
 On 28 May 2022 he was sent off in the League Two play-off final against Port Vale.

 Gillingham

 Hawkins joined fellow League Two club Gillingham in January 2023 for an undisclosed fee.
 On 15 May 2024, the club put him on the transfer list.

 On 14 May 2025, it was announced that Hawkins would not renew his contract with Gillingham.

 Barnet

 Following his release from Gillingham, Hawkins joined Barnet in June 2025.
+After three goals in forty appearances, he was not retained at the end of the season.

+Eastleigh

+Hawkins joined Eastleigh for the 2026-27 season.